monero-project/monero-site/knowledge-base/developer-guides/daemon-rpc.md

 ---
 layout: static_page
-title: "Wallet RPC documentation"
+title: "Daemon RPC documentation"
-title-pre-kick: "How to "
+title-pre-kick: "Developer Guide: "
-title-kick: "Wallet RPC documentation "
+title-kick: "Daemon RPC documentation "
 title-post-kick: ""
 kick-class: "green-kicks"
 icon: "icon_client"
 attribution: "<!-- Icon is based on work by Freepik (http://www.freepik.com) and is licensed under Creative Commons BY 3.0 -->"
 ---

-## General Remarks
+# General Remarks

 This is a list of the bitmonerod daemon RPC calls, their inputs and outputs, and examples of each.
 Many RPC calls use the Daemon's JSON RPC interface, while others use their own interfaces.

 On this page, you will find examples of these RPC calls.

+---

-## Index
+# Index

-JSON RPC Methods:
+## JSON RPC Methods:

 * [getblockcount](#getblockcount)
 * [on_getblockhash](#on_getblockhash)